-- Reports directly to a Committee chaired by an INED of the Board. - Has the necessary authority and appropriate standing within Vhi Insurance, as well as unrestricted access to all relevant information necessary to carry out its responsibilities and sufficient resources to discharge its role.
-Confirmation of these arrangements being in place is provided by the heads of the key functions to relevant - The Chief Risk Officer ("CRO") and Chief Compliance Officer ("CCO") meet regularly, on a private basis, as required, with the Chair of the RMCC. - The Head of Internal Audit meets regularly, on a private basis, with the Chair of the Audit Committee. - The Head of Actuarial meets regularly, on a private basis, as required, with the Chair of Reserving Committee. - The Head of each key function also has on-going direct access to the Board Chair, as required. - Each function provides regular scheduled reports to their reporting Committee and may escalate issues of concern to the Committee(s) or the Board, as deemed appropriate.
-The Board receives copies of the reports and are provided with updates as to the activities of the key functions from the Chairs of the Committees.
+- Reports directly to a Committee chaired by an INED of the Board. - Has the necessary authority and appropriate standing within Vhi Insurance, as well as access to all information necessary to carry out its responsibilities and sufficient resources to discharge its role.
+Confirmation of these arrangements being in place is provided by the heads of the key functions to relevant Committees. - The Chief Risk Officer ("CRO") and Chief Compliance Officer ("CCO") each individually meets with the Chair of the RMCC. - The Head of Internal Audit meets regularly with the Chair of the Audit Committee. - The Head of Actuarial meets regularly with the Chair of Reserving Committee. - The Head of each key function also has on-going direct access to the Board Chair, as required. - Each key function provides regular scheduled reports to their reporting Committee and may escalate issues of concern to the Committee(s) or the Board, as deemed appropriate.
+The Board receives copies of the reports and are provided with updates as to the activities of the key functions from the Committee Chairs.